dreamlaunchersin/sparrow-client/README.md

 ### 📋 Prerequisites

 <details>
-<summary> 🛒 Before you begin, ensure you have all the necessary hardware listed in the SPARROW Bill of Materials (BOM) below:</summary>
+<summary> 🛒 Before you begin, ensure you have all the necessary hardware listed in the SPARROW Bill of Materials (BOM) below: 👉CLICK TO EXPAND</summary>

 The following list represents our **recommended Bill of Materials** for assembling SPARROW devices.
 Components listed under the **Tested & Recommended** column are those on which the official assembly guide was developed and validated.